+E-R10.
+Exceptions to the NYSRC Reliability Rules

+A list of all exceptions to the NYSRC Reliability Rules shall be established and maintained.

-- E-M1.
+E-M1.
 The NYISO shall maintain procedures and systems that ensure that appropriate actions are taken when thermal, voltage, and/or stability limits are violated.
 The NYISO must notify the NYSRC of any changes to these procedures and systems.
+(E-R1 through E-R3)

+E-M2.
+Retired

-(E-R1 through E-R3) - E-M2.
-Every month the NYISO shall report to the NYSRC on the performance of the transmission system (E-R1 through E-R4), with respect to the number of transmission facilities and amount of time that each of those facilities exceeded operating constraints, including pre-contingency thermal and voltage limits, post-contingency thermal and voltage limits, and stability limits. - E-M3.
-The NYISO shall maintain procedures and systems which ensure that outages of transmission facilities are coordinated in such a manner to - ensure reliability.
+E-M3.
+The NYISO shall maintain procedures and systems which ensure that outages of transmission facilities are coordinated in such a manner to ensure reliability.
 The NYISO must notify the NYSRC of any changes to these procedures and systems.
+(E-R5)

-(E-R5) - E-M4.
+E-M4.
 The NYISO shall maintain procedures and systems which allow for more stringent operating restrictions prior to, and during, severe weather conditions, and severe solar magnetic disturbances.
 The NYISO must notify the NYSRC of any changes to these procedures and systems.
-(E-R6, R7) - E-M5.
-The NYISO shall report to the NYSRC when more stringent operating restrictions were imposed due to severe weather conditions and severe solar magnetic disturbances, and summarize the actions taken.
 (E-R6, R7)

+E-M5.
+Retired

 - E-M6. a.
 The NYISO shall perform pre-seasonal assessments, and additional re-evaluations if required by system changes, to evaluate fault duty at each NYS Bulk Power System station.
 The NYISO shall notify the applicable equipment owner and other potentially affected Market Participants of any location expected to exceed equipment ratings. - b.
 After the equipment owner has reported its findings on the NYISO's assessment (as required by Measurement E-M7), the NYISO, in consultation with the equipment owner and the other potentially affected Market Participants, shall develop, if necessary, an appropriate mitigation plan.
-(C-R8) - E-M7.
-After evaluating and considering the NYISO assessment concerning a location for which fault duty levels may exceed appropriate equipment ratings, the applicable equipment owner shall assess the condition and report its findings to the NYSIO in accordance with NYISO requirements (see Measurement C-M6a).
-(C-R8) - E-M8.
+(E-R8) - E-M7.
+After evaluating and considering the NYISO assessment concerning a location for which fault duty levels may exceed appropriate equipment ratings, the applicable equipment owner shall assess the condition and report its findings to the NYSIO in accordance with NYISO requirements (see Measurement E-M6a).
+(E-R8) - E-M8.
 The NYISO shall establish and maintain Applications of the NYSRC Reliability Rules (Applications) consisting of transmission owner procedures for meeting the NYSRC Reliability Rules that apply to specific system locations or conditions.
 The list of Applications shall be posted on the NYISO web site.
 The transmission owners shall prepare new or revised Applications as required.
 Applications proposed by transmission owners shall be referred to the NYISO for approval.
 The NYISO shall advise the NYSRC when Application changes occur.
 The NYISO shall prepare a procedure addressing the above requirements.
-(C-R9)
+(E-R9)